-• Priority will be given to institutional training grants that propose to develop scientists who can work as intellectual contributors to interdisciplinary teams developing technologies for genomic.

-- Priority for funding of individual fellowships will be given to individuals wishing to address issues relevant to the strategic plan. - The impact score, timeliness of the project, and the program priorities will be major considerations in funding applications that may be taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-bycase basis.
+- Priority will be given to institutional training grants that propose to develop scientists who can work as intellectual contributors to interdisciplinary teams developing technologies for genomics. - Priority for funding of individual fellowships will be given to individuals: (1) wishing to address issues relevant to the strategic plan and (2) whose mentors have NHGRI funding. - The impact score, timeliness of the project, and the program priorities will be major considerations in funding applications that may be taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-by-case basis. - No escalation will be granted for inflationary increases.